brooklynrail/brooklynrail-platform/content/events/2020/11/a-conversation-on-frank-auerbach.md

 ---
-title: A Conversation on Frank Auerbach
+title: A Conversation on Frank Auerbach with Catherine Lampert, Jim Lewis, and Phong H. Bui
-deck: With Catherine Lampert, Jim Lewis, and Phong H. Bui
+deck: ""
-summary: Curator, art historian, and frequent sitter for Auerbach, Catherine Lampert, along with writer and novelist Jim Lewis, will join the Rail's publisher and artistic director Phong H. Bui for a conversation on Frank Auerbach.
+summary: Curator and art historian Catherine Lampert and writer and novelist Jim Lewis will join the Rail's publisher and artistic director Phong H. Bui for a conversation on Frank Auerbach.
 We'll conclude with a poetry reading.
 people:
   - person: catherine-lampert
     event_bio: >